Joann to close all SWFL stores after bankruptcy auction

 The Weather Authority is tracking a cloudy Tuesday, with light showers possible before more sunshine is expected by sunset.

-The Fort Myes Job Fair is set to begin, with over 100 openings available from various employers.
+The Fort Myes Job Fair has begun, with over 100 openings available from various employers.

 As construction may dampen your commute, WINK News traffic anchor Rachel Cox Rosen knows the best way to traverse the roadways in this web-exclusive feature.